junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The glass bottle of phoenix ash is still tucked under his jacket, just in case if he has to be pulled away in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.

+Sam swallows, giving Dean a quick glance, a little sheepishly, "So is it time we finally start talking?"

+"About what?"

-Sam swallows, giving Dean a quick glance, a little sheepishly, "So is it time we finally start talking about what to do if Cas never come, if he just can't, and we might have to figure out our own way back?"
+"About what to do if Cas never come, if he just can't, and we might have to figure out our own way back?"

 Dean stares at him, face grim, brows knitted tight.
 Eventually he sighs, giving in the stare, licking his lips.
 "Ok, yeah, you might be right.
 Can't put all the burden on the man, he might even need our help back home."